 - The Seyfert Telescope is located on the second floor of the observatory.
 There are twenty steps leading to the second floor.

-- For the safety of all observatory guests, closed-toe footwear must be worn.
+- For the safety of observatory guests, closed-toe footwear should be worn.

 - Vehicles larger than a standard-size school bus will not fit through the gate.

 - You do not need to bring a printed ticket; there will be a guest list at the gate.